Why Electricians Should Go Union: The Benefits of Joining the IBEW

 3. Job Security & Legal Protection

-Union contracts protect you from unfair treatment, wrongful termination, and unsafe work conditions.
+Union agreements protect you from unfair treatment, wrongful termination, and unsafe work conditions.
 If there’s a problem, the union has your back — with representation, grievance procedures, and legal support.

 4. Safer Working Conditions